Currently, Iceland is one of the most top-rated tourist destinations in the world.

 Iceland is magical.
 But there’s something a little extra special about standing on top of a dormant volcanic crater, staring out at a snowy, mossy landscape that stretches nearly as far as the eye can see.
 This is just part of the magic we experienced when we toured the Snaefellsnes peninsula.

-Whatever your pleasure, there’s something in Snaefellsnes peninsula for just about everyone.
+Whatever your pleasure, there’s something in the Snaefellsnes peninsula for just about everyone.

 There are a variety of tours you can join to visit the Snæfellsnes Peninsula.
-Click here to learn more about the tours available, check the prices and / or to make a booking.
+Click here to learn more about the tours available, check the prices, and/ or make a booking.